Love Aaj Kal (2020 film): Music

 The film's songs are composed by Pritam, with lyrics written by Irshad Kamil and the album was well received by the audiences.
 Every soundtrack in the album has its own flavour and emotion which was used as the narrative.

 The film score was composed by Ishaan Chhabra.
 The film variant of the reprise version of "Shayad" is sung by Jubin Nautiyal, released April 2021.

 In the film credits the song "Aur Tanha" is entitled "Tanna Karta" and song "Shayad" sung by Arijit Singh for Pre-Interval and Jubin Nautiyal for Post-Interval.

 The song "Shayad (Aaj Kal)" also sung by Pritam featuring Arijit Singh by title "Shayad (Aaj Kal) Lockdown Version" uploaded on Pritam's YouTube Channel.
 All songs under label Sony Music India.

 Reception

 Critical response

-The film received mixed reviews from critics and audiences.
+Love Aaj Kal received mixed reviews from critics and audiences.

 Ronak Kotecha of the Times of India rated the film 3/5, stating that "the flashback story is interrupted way too many times to accommodate the film's non-linear narrative."
 Baradwaj Rangan of Film Companion wrote "Despite its many imperfections, if there's one thing that gladdened me about LAK-2020, it's that IA hasn't lost his ability to write those great scenes we want (and expect) from him."
 Bollywood Hungama gave the film 3/5 stars.
 Indian Express rated the film 1.5/5 stars.